 With asthma, the airways in your lungs are sensitive, inflamed and become irritated in certain situations.
 Irritated airways can produce more mucus and become narrow, which makes it difficult to breathe.

 Asthma symptoms can get worse when something irritates the airways.
 This is called an asthma attack, and the things that make your symptoms worse are commonly called asthma triggers.

 What causes asthma?

 There are several risk factors for asthma.
 These include for instance allergies, air pollution and family history.
 Ultimately, you can also develop asthma without exposure to any risk factors but this is less likely.

-If you have asthma, it’s very important to get to know your asthma triggers.
+If you have asthma, it is very important to get to know your asthma triggers.
 This way you can try to avoid or manage them.
-Common asthma triggers include colds and other respiratory infections, house-dust mites, allergies to furry pets, cigarette smoke, exercise, stress, excitement or anger, and poor air quality or pollen.
+Common asthma triggers include colds and other respiratory infections, house-dust mites, allergies to furry pets, cigarette smoke, exercise, stress, excitement or anger, and poor air quality or pollens.

 There is currently no cure for asthma, but there are medicines available to help control the symptoms.
-When your asthma is under control it doesn’t interfere with your normal daily life.
+When your asthma is under control, it does not interfere with your normal daily life.

 Taking your asthma medicine as advised is one of the most important things in asthma treatment.
 Avoiding the asthma triggers that make your symptoms worse is another one.

 You should always discuss your treatment with your doctor, nurse or pharmacist, and make sure you understand the instructions.
 If asthma symptoms bug you often, you should talk to your doctor or nurse to have your symptoms reviewed and medication adjusted.